 2023-24 residents are invited to submit Grand Rounds cases for presentation as both papers and posters.

 The resident must have been directly involved in the patient care of the case being presented.
-The resident does not have to initiate care but must have examined the patient.
+The resident does not have to initiate care but must have examined the patient as a resident.

 Note: Those in an accredited Fellowship program are eligible to submit to the Residents Program in their first year of Fellowship.
 Those in their second year should submit to the Scientific Program.